izzleshab/SEI-Project-3/README.md

 ## Division of Labour

-The Beans was the most complex application any of us had made on the course so far, as such, we decided utilising the trelloboard was the most effective way of dividing the work.
-We kept a list of tasks on the trelloboard that needed doing in the 'to do' section, each of us would select a task and move it into a 'doing' section of the board.
+The Beans was the most complex application any of us had made on the course so far, as such, we decided utilising the Trello board was the most effective way of dividing the work.
+We kept a list of tasks on the Trello board that needed doing in the 'to do' section, each of us would select a task and move it into a 'doing' section of the board.
 Once complete, it would be moved to the 'done' section and we would choose a new aspect of the app to work on.
 This way all of us could keep track of where each of us was upto in the development process, and if a group member was on a particular section for longer than expected, we would convene as a group in order to troubleshoot any issues together before moving on.

 My responsibilities for the frontend of the app included the comments section on the beans show page and the React-toastify popups.